 Birthdays, Christmas, Thanksgiving, Easter, and other holidays are hard times for parents and children to be separated.
-Yet, they build family traditions which help bind the family together.
-Even though parents are incarcerated, they may play a role in family events.
+Yet they create family traditions which help bind the family together.
+Even though you are incarcerated, you may play a role in family events.

-Start by having the child keep a calendar of birthdays, holidays, school events, and sporting activities.
+Start by keeping a calendar of birthdays, holidays, school events, and sporting activities.
 Realize that the planning is an important part of the event to the child.
-To involve the incarcerated parent, you must write your letters or make telephone calls before the event.
+To be involved you must write your letters or make telephone calls before the event.
 Mail takes time.
 Mail in advance.

 For most children, it is the attention and celebration that makes the day special.
-Focus on ways to make the children feel special on these days.
-Encourage the child to write about the meaning of the day to him and share memories of past holidays.
+Focus on ways to make the child feel special on these days.
+It is okay to let your child know you are feeling lonely during these times, but don't burden him with worry about you.
+Assure him that you will celebrate the day and will be thinking about him.
+Write about the meaning of the day to you and share memories of past holidays.
 Plan a telephone call to go along with the holiday.
-Have the child pick out holiday cards to be sent.
-Homemade cards containing the child's own words or drawings are very special to the incarcerated parent.